botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 }
 ```

->The PDF creator: wkhtmltopdf 0.12.5 is known for SSRF vulnerabilities, and in hacktricks there is cross site scripting and server side exploits documented.
+>The PDF creator: wkhtmltopdf 0.12.5 is known for SSRF vulnerabilities, and in [Server Side XSS -Dynamic PDF](https://book.hacktricks.xyz/pentesting-web/xss-cross-site-scripting/server-side-xss-dynamic-pdf) there is cross site scripting and server side exploits documented.

 ### SSRF Open Redirection